The Reasons Behind Why You Should See Your Dentist Twice a Year

 A regular dental checkup is the best way to help prevent cavities and tooth decay.

-One major factor in a dental examination is the removal of built-up plaque that you aren’t able to remove at home on your own.
+One major factor in a dental examination is the removal of built-up plaque that you can’t remove at home on your own.

-The buildup of plaque can also lead to gum disease, so removing it definitely helps with prevention.
+The buildup of plaque can also lead to gum disease, so eliminating it helps prevent that.
 A dentist can also determine if you have any potential cavities on the horizon, so you can take a more proactive approach to treatment, opposed to reactive treatments.

 Having your teeth cleaned regularly works to prevent any complicated, expensive treatments down the road.